 Product design at TopResume:

-Building tools to make the job search more transparent.
+A toolkit to make the job search easier for job-seekers.

 TopResume is one of the largest career-services brands in the world, providing job-search advice and products to a huge chunk of the job-seeker market each year.
 As the lead designer on the Product team, I am constantly working to improve existing products and prototyping future ideas.

 TopResume’s customers expect a great and easy experience that takes the stress out of the very opaque process of “how to properly write a resume.”
 However, our existing post-purchase flow was fragmented, used outdated branding, and wasn’t always getting our writers the information they needed to provide a great experience.